MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 - A Modular Monolith Deployment, reflecting Bagisto’s default structure.
 - A Microservices-Based Deployment, showcasing how Bagisto can be re-architected to support large-scale, cloud-native operations.

+#### Deployment View of Bagisto's Modular Monolith
+This is Bagisto's default architecture, characterized by a single, unified codebase that contains all functionalities, but is organized into distinct, self-contained modules.
+This approach simplifies deployment and management, making it well-suited for small to medium-sized businesses.
+In this scenario, all software components typically run on a single server or a small cluster of servers, with communication happening internally within the application.
+The image might depict a single server hosting the entire Bagisto application, connecting to a database.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/303e52f7-bc67-42ea-b2cd-a7f50cd8503f">
   <p>Figure 11: Deployment View of Bagisto's  Modular Monolith </p>